BioBoost/python_raspberry_pi_course/python_language/making_decisions.md

 The if-else statement can be extended with **even more if statements**.
 Each if-clause will need a new condition that needs to be checked.
 The first one that evaluates to `True` is executed, after which control jumps to the end of the if statements.
 In Python an extra if-clause is added by using the keyword `elif` which is short version of `else if` used in many other programming languages.

 Important to understand is that the conditions of all these clauses are checked sequentially and not parallel.
 So the second is only checked if the first is not met.
-The third is check only of the second and first are not met, and so on ...
+The third is only checked if the second and first are not met, and so on ...

 Let's extend our grading example to be a bit more student friendly: